White tie: 21st century

 While rare in the early 21st century, it survives as the formal dress code for royal and public ceremonies and audiences, weddings, balls, and a select group of other social events in some countries.

 In London, it is still used by ambassadors attending the Christmas ball offered by King Charles III at Buckingham palace as well as the Lord Mayor dinner at Mansion House.

-Notable international recurrent white tie events include the Nobel Prize ceremony in Sweden and the Vienna Opera Ball in Austria.
+Notable international recurrent white tie events include the Nobel Banquet in Sweden and the Vienna Opera Ball in Austria.

 In Scandinavia and the Netherlands, white tie is the traditional attire for doctoral conferments and is prescribed at some Swedish and Finnish universities, where it is worn with a top hat variant called a doctoral hat.
 At the universities in Uppsala and Lund in Sweden, it is still common for students to wear white tie at formal events.
 In Sweden and Finland, a black waistcoat is worn with white tie for academic occasions in the daytime.
 In the Netherlands, the attendants of the graduate student, called paranymphs, will also wear white tie.

 Some fraternities such as Freemasons and Odd Fellows wear dress coats to their meetings.